Earl E. Kynette

 Earl Eugene Kynette (Note: Earl is sometimes spelled Earle.
 This may be a variant spelling and/or an erroneous conflation of his first name and middle initial.)
 (June 18, 1893 – June 3, 1970) was an American pharmacist and municipal police officer.
 He served on the vice squad and the intelligence squad of the city of Los Angeles, California police department.
-Kynette allegedly had close ties to the local crime syndicate, and allegedly had work experience as a pimp associated with bootlegger Albert Marco.
+Kynette allegedly had close ties to the local crime syndicate, and allegedly had been a pimp associated with bootlegger Albert Marco.
 In 1938, Kynette was charged with conspiracy in a car-bomb attack on Harry J. Raymond, a private investigator in the employ of local anti-corruption crusaders.
 Kynette was convicted and sentenced to two years to life in prison.
 After he was paroled, he killed two people while driving drunk on a mountain highway in Tuolumne County, California.
 Kynette died of natural causes in Los Angeles in 1970.